du néant

 Inspired by this post, I hereby dedicate a portion of my day-to-day posts to the great Shakespearean tragedies.
 This section will time-travel into the minds of the valiants who refused to die "many times" before their death, through pre-raphaelite and neoclassicist images that sought "refuge" in tragedies.

-Henry Mancini's "Romeo & Juliet" while going at it, to heighten your sense of sadness.
+Please listen to Henry Mancini's "Romeo & Juliet" while going at it, to heighten your sense of sadness.

 [tragedy in art and soliloquy: part I]